shoesandsocks/hc-podcast/episodes/there-are-people-who-like-to-t.md

 ---
 layout: episode.njk
 episode: "there-are-people-who-like-to-t"
-title: "There are people who like to "turbo.""
+title: "There are people who like to \"turbo.\""
 subtitle: "Thus sayeth Howard"
 permalink: "/episodes/there-are-people-who-like-to-t/index.html"
 description: "A quote from Howard"
 summary: "I mean..."
 date: 2020-02-21T16:51:00-5
-keywords: "There are people who like to "turbo.""
+keywords: "There are people who like to \"turbo.\""
 tags:
   - howard
   - podcasts